edsq/eds-notes/md_notebooks/presentation.md

 <!-- #region slideshow={"slide_type": "fragment"} -->
 Note the new `project.dynamic` array, the new `tool.pdm.version` table, and that the `project.version` key is gone.

+We can check our current version like so:
 <!-- #endregion -->

 ```bash slideshow={"slide_type": "fragment"}